Protocols for resource efficient production

-Vancouver created the Zero Waste 2040 Strategic Plan to help Vancouver become a zero waste city by 2040 (City of Vancouver, 2011).
+Vancouver created the Zero Waste 2040 Strategic Plan in 2011 as part of the Greenest City Action Plan to help Vancouver become a zero waste city by 2040.
 The plan has three interconnected priorities: to build a zero waste community; to value resources; and to support the circular economy.
 The first of these priorities focuses on fostering behavioural and cultural shifts to ultimately build resilient communities that share and engage with one another to reduce waste, and find inherent value in their possessions (City of Vancouver, 2018).
 This challenges systems of waste production and seeks to change behavioural patterns at the household and ICI level.
 The first step towards eliminating the food waste issue is to adopt sustainable production and consumption methods and tackle food wastage from farm to fork (Papargyropoulou et al., 2014).
 Metro Vancouver emphasizes food waste prevention and has also implemented a food scraps recycling ban.

 Using a phase-in approach, Metro Vancouver’s organic disposal ban came into effect January 1st, 2015.
 From January to June 2015, the organics disposal ban was enforced through education, and no penalties were put in place for non-compliance.
 During this phase of the ban, all business and residential buildings were encouraged to create and introduce food scraps recycling programs.
 When loads of waste were delivered to a regional disposal facility that contained over 25 per cent organic waste, the hauler was provided with information around the new regulations and the rationale for them.
 The educational phase was an important part of Metro Vancouver’s waste ban.
 Monetary penalties were implemented on July 1st 2015 and to the end of the year, waste loads containing more than 25 per cent of visible food waste were surcharged at 50 per cent of the cost of disposal.
 From January 1st 2017 on, the allowable limit for food scraps in garbage was lowered to 5 per cent.
 By the time that the threshold was lowered, both ICI and residential sectors had built the capacity and knowledge needed to reduce and divert food waste, allowing the stricter threshold to be implemented without significant backlash.
 All this was implemented in concert with the Love Food Hate Waste campaign.